Itgotworse26/Academic_Performance_Analysis/README.md

 ### Summary:
 If the NaN that replaced the scores of Thomas High School's 9th graders were treated as zeros; the effect on Thomas High School's standing within the district would be devaststating.
 Thomas High School would drop from the Top 5 performing schools in the district, and drag down the performance of schools that spent $601-$650 per student, medium sized schools with 1000 to 2000 students, and charter schools.
 However, as seen above, if the compromised THS 9th graders were omitted, Thomas High School would stay inside the Top 5 performing schools and the scores of the district would only move a few percentages from the original scores.

-The school district shhould take this as an opportunity to ask itself how it would treat the compromised scores and whether they would want to comsider them as zeros or simply omit them as done in the above analysis.
+The school district should take this as an opportunity to ask itself how it would treat the compromised scores and whether they would want to comsider them as zeros or simply omit them as done in the above analysis.
 While omitting the scores allows the district to maintain its original performance, it still does not answer the how, when, and why the scores of Thomas High School's 9th graders were suspected to be compromised.